gpaneda/philo-automation-ott/notepad.md

 ### 2025-01-23
 ### General Notes
-- [ ] Resolve the issue with the Passed Tests not being displayed correctly

 - [x] Add another device to the pool of devices to test on
 - [x] Create a project in Google Cosole using philotestb@gmail.com
 - [x] Get these values from the Google Console: